Import a customized model into Amazon Bedrock - Amazon Bedrock

-You can create a custom model in Amazon Bedrock by using the Custom Model Import feature to import Foundation Models that you have customized in other environments, such as Amazon SageMaker.
+You can create a custom model in Amazon Bedrock by using the Amazon Bedrock Custom Model Import feature to import Foundation Models that you have customized in other environments, such as Amazon SageMaker.
 For example, you might have a model that you have created in Amazon SageMaker that has proprietary model weights.
 You can now import that model into Amazon Bedrock and then leverage Amazon Bedrock features to make inference calls to the model.

 Note

-For the preview release, Custom Model Import is available in the US East (N. Virginia) and US West (Oregon) AWS Regions only.
 You can't use Custom Model Import with the following Amazon Bedrock features.

 • Batch inference